-David Celetti holds a doctorate in Economic and Social History from the University of Verona.
-His thesis was entitled ‘Hemp in the Venetian Economy of the 16th and 17th centuries’.
+David Celetti was Post-Doctoral Research Fellow attached to ‘Spinning in the Era of the Spinning Wheel’ from 2011 to 2012.
+He holds a doctorate in Economic and Social History from the University of Verona.
+His dissertation was entitled ‘Hemp in the Venetian Economy of the 16th and 17th centuries’.
 He specializes in the early-modern European economy, especially proto-industry, agriculture and trade.
 He has also undertaken oral histories of rural communities in Italy.
-As Post-Doctoral Research Fellow attached to ‘Spinning in the Era of the Spinning Wheel’ from 2011-12, he researched spinning in continental Europe, especially France, Italy, Germany and the Netherlands.
-He is currently Research Fellow in Economic History at the University of Padua.
+As Post-Doctoral Research Fellow attached to ‘Spinning in the Era of the Spinning Wheel’, he researched spinning in continental Europe, especially France, Italy, Germany and the Netherlands.

-Alice Dolan studied for her BA in History at Royal Holloway, University of London, followed by the MA in the History of Design at the Royal College of Art / Victoria and Albert Museum.
-She has also worked as a research assistant/intern at the Victoria and Albert and Ashmolean Museums, and as research assistant on the ‘Pockets of History’ project.
-The thesis she researched and wrote as PhD Researcher attached to ‘Spinning in the Era of the Spinning Wheel’ from 2011-14 is entitled ‘The Fabric of Life: Linen and Life Cycle in English Daily Life, 1678-1810’.
+Alice Dolan was PhD Researcher attached to ‘Spinning in the Era of the Spinning Wheel’ from 2011 to 2014.
+She studied for her BA in History at Royal Holloway, University of London, followed by the MA in the History of Design at the Royal College of Art / Victoria and Albert Museum.
+She also worked as a research assistant/intern at the Victoria and Albert and Ashmolean Museums, and as research assistant on the ‘Pockets of History’ project.
+The thesis she researched and wrote as PhD Researcher is entitled ‘The Fabric of Life: Linen and Life Cycle in English Daily Life, 1678-1810’.
 She also blogs about her research at alicedolan.wordpress.com